 She patiently listened as I took her through my day.
 By the end of our rather one-sided conversation, she expressed gratitude to me for speaking so candidly about my experience.
-This spurred a discussion about the "whys" of abortion silence: the stigma, the shame, the moral, the political, the oppressive, etc.
+This spurred a discussion about the "whys" of abortion silence: the stigma, the shame, the moral, the political, etc.

 I have to credit her for planting the seed of SIHaA in my mind.

 Some time later, I had my second abortion.
 I felt foolish and irresponsible for finding myself in the same situation.
 I felt grateful for the privilege to be able to exercise my bodily autonomy, yet ashamed.
 This lead me to not speak openly if at all about my abortion, which for a person whose healing relies heavily on communication, was a problem.
-I stewed in resentment for a society that would make me feel so shitty about myself for making this decision.
+I stewed in resentment for a society that would make me feel so shitty about myself for making the decision to terminate my pregnancies.
 I didn't know what to do with myself.

 Eventually, I decided to take pen to paper and try to write my story.
 I think I tried at least five times, each time coming at it from different angles, until I realised that I wasn't writing for myself.
 Rather, I was writing against an unfair feeling.
 I wasn't writing what I experienced.
 I was writing how angry I was.